Once you’ve registered as a duo or team, you can’t transfer your entry to another person or team.

 - Teams may rotate a maximum of two swimmers throughout the swim.

 Organising a support boat can be hard, so it’s important to start organising your support boat and skipper at least six months before the event (especially if you’re coming from interstate or overseas).
-You need to enter your boat and skipper information when you register – this needs to be done by 31 January 2020, otherwise your entry will be forfeited.
+Your skipper will need to register for the event – this needs to be done by 29 January 2023, otherwise, your entry will be forfeited.